Striletchi-Vlad/CritMLP/README.md

 # CritMLP
-### Get a critically tuned NN specifying only the desired depth(or width) and activation function!
+### Get a critically tuned NN by specifying only the desired depth(or width) and activation function!

 This project is an aplication of the theoretical concepts discussed in [Deep Learning Theory](https://deeplearningtheory.com/).